Private Information Retrieval for Ethereum State

 PIR Schemes

-We are building, benchmarking, and integrating multiple PIR schemes.
+Multiple PIR schemes are being built, benchmarked, and integrated.
 The current frontrunners for the sharded architecture:

 • VIA — A lattice-based scheme being specified and implemented with reusable primitives across VIA, VIA-B, and VIA-CB variants.